Lemon drizzle traybake cake

 Brush the glaze all over the surface of the warm cake and leave to set.
 Remove the lining paper and cut into slices to serve.

-Tip 1: It is important to spoon the glaze on to the cake while it’s still warm so the lemon juice soaks in properly.
+Tip 1: It is important to spoon the lemon drizzle on to the cake while it’s still warm so the lemon juice soaks in properly.

 Tip 2: Lemon balm works well as an alternative for lemon verbena if you can’t get hold of any, or you could use finely chopped lemon thyme leaves.

-Tip 3: This traybake can be stored in an airtight container for 3–4 days and frozen for up to a month.
+Tip 3: Mary's lemon drizzle cake can be stored in an airtight container for 3–4 days and frozen for up to a month.